Hevski/flickr-api/README.md

 ## Development server

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Run `ng serve --open` to open browser automatically
+- Run `ng serve --open` to open browser automatically.
+- Add your flickr api key to the environment.ts file in place of API_KEY_HERE

 ## Code scaffolding